Blue Ocean Strategy: How to Find Untapped Market Space

 By identifying what customers actually value, and more importantly, what they don’t, you can strip away unnecessary costs while delivering a leap in utility.

 To find your Blue Ocean, you need a diagnostic tool to break away from industry norms.
-Use the Four Actions Framework to challenge your current business model:
+Use the four actions Framework to challenge your current business model:

-• Eliminate: Which factors that the industry has long competed on should be eliminated? (e.g., Cirque du Soleil eliminated expensive animal acts).
+EliminateWhich factors that the industry has long competed on should be entirely removed?Cirque du Soleil eliminated expensive animal acts and star performers.

-• Create: Which factors should be created that the industry has never offered? (e.g., Airbnb created peer-to-peer trust in lodging).
+CreateWhich factors should be introduced that the industry has never offered before?Airbnb created a secure peer-to-peer trust network for home sharing.

 Market boundaries aren’t fixed; they are often just mental models.
-To find your next growth engine, look across these Six Paths:
+To find your next growth engine, look across these six paths:

 1. Alternative Industries: What are people using instead of your product?